christophihl/startupengineer/content/publication/jbv_2020/index.md

 summary: We investigate how entrepreneurs should craft the narrative about their new ventures in order to position it successfully in the semantic space vis-à-vis incumbents and established market categories.

 tags:
+- Cultural Entrepreneurship
+- Categories
+- Narratives
+- Legitimacy
+- Optimal Distinctiveness
-- Cultural Entrepreneurship, Categories, Narratives, Natural Language Processing
+- Natural Language Processing
 featured: true

 links: